simple-java-mail/smtp-connection-pool/smtp-connection-pool-demo/README.md

 This demo module is the runnable introduction to `smtp-connection-pool`.
 It is built and tested with the rest of the repository, but it is deliberately excluded from Maven Central and must not be added as an application dependency.

-The verification build also compiles a JPMS consumer requiring the stable generic pool, clustered pool, SMTP pool, Jakarta provider, and Camel adapter module names.
+The verification build also compiles a JPMS consumer requiring the stable generic pool, clustered pool, SMTP pool, Jakarta provider, Camel adapter, and Simple Java Mail batch module names.

 Every scenario starts its own Wiser/SubEtha dummy SMTP server on a random loopback port.
 The smoke tests verify both message delivery and physical connection behavior, so the examples demonstrate actual reuse rather than only showing configuration.